jaredmychal/phageAnnote/README.md

 5. Install conda (miniconda for example)
 6. Download phageAnnote repository into local directory
 7. Add raw sequence files to folder location specified in config.yaml
+8. bTSSfinder and other programs may need to be added to your $HOME path to work within conda.

 The config.yaml file should be updated to reflect your directory system and locations of specified programs.